archivesspace/at-migration/README.md

 2. Many containers including all of those for accessions do not have meaningful identifiers in AT.
 Any such container will be assigned a default container indication which will include the words "unknown container" as well as information about it's content.
+3. Sometimes AT records will have an indicator but no container type for either container 2 or 3.
+This is not allowed in AS so the default for AS will be "unknown_item" so that the indicator is not lost.
+The same goes for if a container 3 is specified without a container 2.
-3. Some IDs are checked for uniqueness in AS but not AT.
+4. Some IDs are checked for uniqueness in AS but not AT.
 In these cases if an ID is not unique the problem will be corrected by adding ## along with some random string to the ID.

 NOTE ON CPU AND MEMORY USAGE